Shining a light on mental health

 The NSPCC is leading the fight to end child abuse.
 One vital way to ensure children have a positive experience growing up is by working with parents.
 Often having faced adversity in their own childhoods, some parents are overwhelmed with pressures and feel they have nowhere to turn.
 This can affect their child’s mental health.
 Jo Malone London is supporting the NSPCC to ensure parents can access the help they need.
 Together, we can break down the stigmas around mental health problems – and transform the face of support for families across the UK.Phoenix Futures

 Mental health and substance misuse are closely linked.
 To relieve stress or the symptoms of an existing condition, many of those treated by Phoenix Futures have self-medicated.
 But the charity is confident that recovery is always possible.
-We support the Self Esteem and Mental Health Programme at Grace House, their residential service in Camden.
-An initiative that provides free help for women, from women.
-Creating a therapeutic environment to improve mental health.
-To bring about positive change.
-To aid residents on their journey to recovery.Rotunda
+We support the specialist services of Self Esteem and Mental Health Programmes that they provide.Rotunda

 Kirkdale sits in the top 1% of the UK’s impoverished areas.
 Many of its inhabitants live with mental health problems and long-term unemployment.
 But, they don’t have to face these issues alone.
 Rotunda is a local charity that believes in those who society has turned its back on.
 With our support, it was possible to create the Kirkdale Country Garden – the first of its kind in the neighbourhood.
 A scented space that brings the community together.
 Offering volunteers the chance to gain new qualifications in horticulture.
 Paving the path to self-sufficiency and employment.Scottish Association for Mental Health (SAMH)